Cancel anytime

 History and Background

-AutoNation Inc. was founded in 1996 as Republic Industries, Inc. It initially focused on acquiring and consolidating auto dealerships and related businesses.
-In 1999, it rebranded as AutoNation, becoming the largest automotive retailer in the United States through acquisitions and organic growth.
+AutoNation Inc. was founded in 1996 as Republic Industries by Wayne Huizenga.
+It initially focused on acquiring and consolidating various automotive businesses, including rental car companies and waste management services.
+In 1999, the company refocused solely on automotive retail and rebranded as AutoNation.
+Since then, it has grown to become the largest automotive retailer in the United States through acquisitions and organic growth.

 Core Business Areas

-- Parts and Service: Maintenance, repair, and parts sales, providing ongoing revenue streams and customer retention.
-This includes warranty work, routine maintenance, and collision repair services.
+- Parts and Service: Revenue generated from automotive parts sales, maintenance, and repair services.

-- Finance and Insurance: Arranging financing and insurance products for customers, generating commissions and contributing to overall profitability.
+- Finance and Insurance: Commission and fees earned from arranging financing and insurance products for customers.

 Leadership and Structure